mobilint/regulus-npu-demo/vision/README.md

 ## 3. Tested Models

-The following models are tested by **sample codes** in this repository.
+The following models are tested with the **sample codes** in this repository.
-(Note: These are not the full set of models supported by the Regulus board.)
+(Note: These are not the full set of models supported on the Regulus board.)

 ### Image Classification